 Did an out and back 38 km undulating road race in D grade (as always) last weekend.
 The circuit was coarse bitumen which made for hard work.
 And wind in both directions???
-WT??
+Say What?

 Myself and another local rider and a team of 6 others, most of whom were doing their first road race.

 All good and all swapping turns for first 5-6 kms then one of them went off the front and the rest stopped working.

 As he was pulling away I went after him (eventually 4 times I think); my friend broke away twice but ran out of steam and was reined back in.

 On the last six or so hills their riders took turns at leading out but I hooked on to every one of them and in the end had nothing left (which probably happens when you don’t ride enough).